 Osaka Station City is a fantastic thing to see in Osaka.
 Bustling with tourists, commuters, and harried people of all stripes, Osaka Station City is a busy train station comprised of many different buildings.
 More than just another ho-hum train station though, Osaka Station City includes entertainment, retail, and dining areas, all of which are housed in a magnificent, contemporary, glass-topped building said to be the largest of its kind in Japan.

 It’s also one of Osaka’s busiest and trendiest shopping districts, comparable to even those found in Tokyo, according to many Japanese.
 For a great photogenic vista, head to the elevated bridge above the platform, which gives a bird’s eye view of the trains and tracks below.

+I can’t write an Osaka travel blog and not recommend this area.
 Also called Nipponbashi, Den-Den Town is a shopping district in Osaka that’s famous for electronics and otaku – which is an often-derogatory term used to describe people whose interests in anime and other fetishes are borderline neurotic.
 The name became mainstream after one of Japan’s most infamous psychopaths and serial killers was dubbed the otaku murderer.

-The term is becoming less negative though, and the district has a reputation for an eclectic nerdiness which most find endearing.
+The term is becoming less negative though, and the district has a reputation for eclectic nerdiness which most find endearing.
 Due to the competition between electronics vendors, it’s okay and even expected that you’ll haggle over the price if you decide to buy something to take back with you.

 National Museum of Art Osaka